Eight Shires Spirits

 STRAIGHT BOURBON WHISKEY

-Maize (corn) was first documented in mash production in 1620 in Charles City, VA by the Reverend George Thorpe.
-It’s said that Thorpe distilled corn beer, and thus made what would later become known as Bourbon whiskey.
+Maize (corn) was first documented in mash production in 1620 in Charles City, VA.
+It’s said that the settlers of Berkeley Plantation distilled corn beer, and thus made what would later become known as Bourbon whiskey.
 8 Shires distillery is currently the only distillery using heritage Indian corn as base for its American Colonial wheat style bourbon.

 CHARLES CITY SHIRE